 Success Retries: This is the number of consecutive checks that are required to bring the device back UP again.
 For example, if you check a device every 1 minute and this is set to 5, it would take 5 consecutive successful retries (5 minutes) to bring the device UP.
 If you want the device to come back UP and be put into service sooner, keep this number low.
 Keep in mind that a higher number does ensure that the device is truly back up and stable.
 Valid entries are from 1 to 32.

 Failure Retries: This setting has a default value of 0 (zero).
 Zero means “disabled” and allows the Retries value above to dictate when a device should be taken down.
 Otherwise, this is the number of failed probes within the Retries specified above that is required to bring the device DOWN.
 For example, if Retries is set to 8, you might configure Failure Retries to 4.
 This would bring the device DOWN after 4 failed checks out of the most recent 8 performed.
 Failure Retries must be 1 digit lower than the Retries field or no greater than 32, whichever is lower.

-Destination IP: This field accepts an IPv4 or IPv6 address (when the checkbox is selected) and is optional.
+Destination IP: This field accepts an IPv4 address and is optional.
 If you do NOT specify an IP, it will inherit the IP of the device you attach it to, which is highly recommended.
 The only use case we have thought of for specifying an IP here is if you want to take a device down based on the response from another device.
 For example, you could set this IP to be that of your firewall, but then attach the monitor to all your devices.
 When the firewall stops responding, all devices that use this monitor would be taken down, even if they were still reachable.

 Destination Port: This is the port number that the check should be sent to.
 It is not applicable for all monitor types, like PING, for example.
 For HTTP it could be 80, for HTTPS it could be 443.
 Standard port numbers are not required.
 It should be configured to the actual port your device is responding on.